-The main results in this article are two quantum gates, Q and G, which simulate, respectively, the colour factors $T{ij}^a$ of the quark-gluon vertex and $f^{abc}$ of the triple-gluon vertex.
+The main results in this article are two quantum gates, Q and G, which simulate, respectively, the colour factors T{ij}^a of the quark-gluon vertex and f^{abc} of the triple-gluon vertex.
 We defer a description of the explicit construction of Q and G to sec.
 2.3.
 As we will see in sec.
 3, these gates can be used to calculate the colour factor of any Feynman diagram.
 In the present section, we will illustrate how our method works by applying it to calculate the colour factor of the simple example Feynman diagram shown on the left-hand side of fig. 1.

 In general, any Feynman diagrams involving quark-gluon or gluon-gluon interactions will carry colour information from the SU(3) symmetry group of QCD.
 When squaring the diagrams to obtain the cross section, the colour algebra has to be carried out, resulting in so-called colour factors.
-The latter contain a generator $T^a$ for each quark-gluon vertex and a structure constant

-&lt;sup>1While the use of ancillary qubits to enforce unitarity is by now well established with methods such as block encoding [19-22] or qubitisation [23], to the best of our knowledge our implementation is original and has the advantage of allowing multiple independent non-unitary operations to be carried out sequentially while only requiring a small number of ancilla qubits, as will be explained in sec.
+The latter contain a generator T^a for each quark-gluon vertex and a structure constant f^{abc} for each triple-gluon vertex.2 In the present example, the colour factor reads where encoding [19-22] or qubitisation [23], to the best of our knowledge our implementation is original and has the advantage of allowing multiple independent non-unitary operations to be carried out sequentially while only requiring a small number of ancilla qubits, as will be explained in sec.
 2.2.